Public events, analysis and research from the University examining what is next for Europe.

 Research Support Office blog (EASE login required) - opinions from: Catherine Burns, advisor on research funding opportunities for the College of Arts, Humanities and Social Science; Angela Noble, expert advisor on EU funding policy and strategy; and Alan Kennedy, expert advisor for EU applications and opportunities.

 Scottish Centre on European Relations - a new independent and unaligned EU think tank based in Edinburgh.
 The Advisory Board includes the following University of Edinburgh staff: Christina Boswell, Professor of Politics; Dr Tobias Lock Senior Lecturer and co-director Europa Institute; and Professor Drew Scott co-director Europa Institute.

-The Europa Institute and the Scottish Centre on European Relations will host Elmar Brok MEP, European People’s Party Brexit Coordinator, at a public event on The Future of the European Union on Monday 22 May 2017.
+The Europa Institute and the Scottish Centre on European Relations hosted Elmar Brok MEP, European People’s Party Brexit Coordinator, at a public event on The Future of the European Union on Monday 22 May 2017.

-Edinburgh Global are hosting a public event Charting the Course of Brexit: A Europe Day Discussion on Tuesday 9 May 2017.
+Edinburgh Global hosted a public event Charting the Course of Brexit: A Europe Day Discussion on Tuesday 9 May 2017.